mezhanglei/react-free-draggable/README.md

 1. The child element cannot be an inline element because transform does not work on inline elements!
 2. `props.
 Children` limited to a single closed tag!
 3. The `DraggableEvent` component is an event handling component that provides developers with the ability to handle event;
-4. The events of the component relative to positions is the top left corner of the page;
+4. The events of the component relative to positions is the `bounds` parent;

 ### install
 ```